aarnphm/aarnphm.github.io/content/dump/university/eng-3px3/Conversion Factors.md

 ![[dump/university/eng-3px3/table-health-costs.png]]
 ### ethical consideration

-[!important] ethical
+>[!question] ethical
+>
-> What is the cost of negative societal/ethical/equality impact?
+> - What is the cost of negative societal/ethical/equality impact?
+>
-> Can you put the price on safety?
+> - Can you put the price on safety?

 F-N graph